-Each year Hart EMC selects two students to participate in an all-expense paid summer trip to Washington DC.
+Each year Hart EMC selects two students to participate in an all-expense paid summer trip to Washington.
 An outstanding opportunity to see your nation’s capital at work, the hundreds of students who attend from around the country get a unique view of how their government works, including some behind the scenes visits with their legislators.
-Of course, there are plenty of tours to some of DC’s great monuments and museums.
+Of course, there are plenty of tours of great monuments and museums.
 The dates of the 2020 Washington Youth Tour are June 18-June 25.
 Eligibility requirement are listed below:

 - Be a sophomore, junior, or senior in good standing with your school.